silent-dragonfly/cc3100-info/README.md

 * `Device` - Which controls the behavior of the hardware
 * `Wlan` - Controls the use of Wi-Fi on the cc3100, including `Connection Features` and `Advanced WLAN features`
-* `Sockets` - This driver controls the standard options and capabilities for client and server programing
+* `Sockets` - This controls the standard options and capabilities for client and server programing

  The previous modules will be used to start gattering information from the cc3100 for more detailed module information and other not listed here can review the [Simple Link](https://passive-scan.std12.os3.su/simplelink_api/html/index.html) web site.